 However, unlike cats rabbits cannot bring up this hair by retching.
 If hairballs are allowed to form inside the digestive tract, they can become larger with additional food getting trapped too.
 This will eventually block the flow of food and nutrition.
 This means the rabbit will starve to death but will have the appearance of being fat.

 Rabbits need to be brushed at least weekly.
-In addition to removing any loose hair, this weekly brushing session helps prepare them for the multiple rabbit grooming that they must undergo when their heavy shedding begins.
+This helps prepare them for the multiple rabbit grooming that they must undergo when their heavy shedding begins.

 Rabbits will shed in different ways.
-Some rabbits will take a couple of weeks or more to loose their old coat of fur.
-Other rabbits will be ready to get rid of their old coats all in one day and these rabbits are the ones that cannot be neglected once they start shedding.
+Some rabbits will shed for a few weeks or more.
+Other rabbits will be ready to get rid of their hair all in one day.
+These rabbits need extra attention once they start shedding.

-You can often remove a very large percentage of hair by just pulling it out with your hand.
-But, however you remove it, remove it as soon as possible or your rabbit will do it during their self-grooming.
+You can remove large amounts of hair by just pulling it out with your hand.
+If you don’t remove it, your rabbit will during their self-grooming.

-These types of rabbits are truly wonderful to look at, but require a lot more attention in rabbit grooming sessions than short haired rabbits.
+These types of rabbits are wonderful to look at, but require a lot more attention in rabbit grooming sessions than short-haired rabbits.